MQ37/layoutguard/README.md

-# LayoutGuard
+# 🔍 LayoutGuard

 LayoutGuard is a command-line interface (CLI) tool designed to automate visual regression testing for web applications.
 It uses Playwright to drive a browser, execute user-defined scenarios, take screenshots, and compare them against previously approved "golden" snapshots.

+> 🤖 **Note**: This project was entirely generated using the Qwen3-Coder-Plus model, showcasing the capabilities of AI in software development.

-## Features
+## 🌟 Features

-- **Scenario-based Testing**: Define test scenarios in simple TypeScript files.
+- **_scenario-based Testing**: Define test scenarios in simple TypeScript files.
-- **Centralized Snapshot Management**: Manage all artifacts in a root `.layoutguard` directory.
+- **📁 Centralized Snapshot Management**: Manage all artifacts in a root `.layoutguard` directory.
-- **Interactive Approval Workflow**: Review and approve new or changed snapshots.
+- **✅ Interactive Approval Workflow**: Review and approve new or changed snapshots.
-- **CI/CD Integration**: Exits with a non-zero status code if visual differences are detected.
+- **🤖 CI/CD Integration**: Exits with a non-zero status code if visual differences are detected.
-- **Flexible Targeting**: Specify which element to capture in a screenshot.
+- **🎯 Flexible Targeting**: Specify which element to capture in a screenshot.
-- **Immediate Diff Viewing**: Automatically open a visual diff image when a test fails.
+- **🖼️ Immediate Diff Viewing**: Automatically open a visual diff image when a test fails.

-## Installation
+## 🚀 Installation

 ```bash
 npm install -g layoutguard